 - Comicbook/Loki is prince by adoption of Asgard and technically prince by birth of the Frost Giants of Jotunheim.
 He has enough clout with the Frost Giants to at least use them as Mooks from time to time and regularly schemes to overthrow his adopted father Odin, take over Asgard and kill his foster brother The Mighty Thor somewhere along the way.

 - Like Loki, Vulcan from the X-Men books is a common-born brought into a royal family.
 Instead of being adopted, as Loki was, Vulcan exploits a loophole on Shi'ar law to marry into the Shi'ar royal family through marriage to Deathbird.
 He wastes no time in wasting his new father-in-law and taking his crown.

 - Wang Sau-Leian in Chung Kuo has to wait for his father and three older brothers to die before ascending the throne - but why wait?

-- Extremely rare female example in the Tamora Pierce Trickster books; Princess Imajane, the regent for the three-year-old king, arranges to send a magical storm to kill his majesty and become queen.
-Her husband's mostly along for the ride.
+- Extremely rare female example in Daughter of the Lioness; Princess Imajane, the regent for the three-year-old king, arranges to send a magical storm to kill his majesty and become queen.
+Her husband doesn't object, but he's mostly following her lead.
 Surprisingly, it works.
 For a while.